 Eventually I learned enough to get acceptances as well as rejections, and I've now had more than 40 books published, including my Pony-Mad Princess series which has sold over a million copies worldwide.
 As I can't thank all those friendly writers personally, I've decided to follow their example by passing on the knowledge I've gained in the books and articles on this page.

-A straightforward, jargon-free book to help you create strong stories that readers enjoy.
-Currently in the process of publication.
-It will be on sale later this year.
+A straightforward, jargon-free book to help you create strong stories that keep readers turning the pages.